estnzhrn/academic-website/content/authors/admin/_index.md

 title:
 ---

-I am a PhD candidate in Economics at the University of Bremen.
+I am a Doctoral candidate in Economics at the University of Bremen.
 My primary research fields are behavioral economics and the economics of digitization.
 I am specifically interested in exploring the economic implications of digital transformation, with a focus on platforms, regulation, and welfare.
 Methodologically, I usually work with observational data and conduct online, laboratory, and field experiments.

 Currently, I am visiting the [Department of Microeconomics and Public Economics](https://www.maastrichtuniversity.nl/research/department-microeconomics-and-public-economics) at Maastricht University.

+You can download my CV {{< staticref "static/pdf/teitelbaum_cv.pdf" "newtab" >}}here{{< /staticref >}}.